jblort/notebook/3d-graphics/scenekit.md

 Better results are obtained by defining a size for the shadow map as well.
 The default is `CGSizeZero` which lets SceneKit determines the best one, but it might not always work well.

+## Shader modifiers quirks

+Unfortunately and to this day, there's no straightforward way of sending an array (e.g. `something[10];`) to a shader modifier.